riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 _word32_    | Specifies a 32-bit field
 _word64_    | Specifies a 64-bit field
 _wordclass_ | Specifies a _word32_ field for ILP32 or a _word64_ field for LP64
-_CB-Type_   | Specifies a field as the immediate field in a CB-type instruction _CI-Type_   | Specifies a field as the immediate field in a CI-type instruction _CJ-Type_   | Specifies a field as the immediate field in a CJ-type instruction _I-Type_    | Specifies a field as the immediate field in an I-type instruction _S-Type_    | Specifies a field as the immediate field in an S-type instruction _U-Type_    | Specifies a field as the immediate field in an U-type instruction _UJ-Type_   | Specifies a field as the immediate field in an U-type and a J-type instruction
+_B-Type_    | Specifies a field as the immediate field in a B-type instruction _CB-Type_   | Specifies a field as the immediate field in a CB-type instruction _CI-Type_   | Specifies a field as the immediate field in a CI-type instruction _CJ-Type_   | Specifies a field as the immediate field in a CJ-type instruction _I-Type_    | Specifies a field as the immediate field in an I-type instruction _S-Type_    | Specifies a field as the immediate field in an S-type instruction _U-Type_    | Specifies a field as the immediate field in an U-type instruction _J-Type_    | Specifies a field as the immediate field in a J-type instruction

 ### Absolute Addresses